EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Introduction

 \section{Introduction}

 Software testing is a fundamental practice in software engineering, critical for ensuring the reliability, correctness, and maintainability of software systems~\cite{beck2003tdd}.
 Among its various forms, \textit{unit testing} serves as the first line of defense against bugs by verifying the behavior of individual program units in isolation.
 However, despite its importance, the process of manually designing high-quality unit tests remains labor-intensive and error-prone.
-Furthermore, the \textit{oracle problem} i.e., the difficulty of defining the expected outcomes for arbitrary software behaviors, poses a persistent challenge, particularly when aiming to automate the generation of meaningful and verifiable test cases~\cite{weyuker1982oracle}.